Public Art Projects

 - Partner with the greater Upper Valley community—including local artists, art galleries and associations—to support the vitality of art in the region.

-Criteria for artwork
+Criteria for public artwork

 - Artwork, whether permanent or temporary, will be uplifting and will foster a positive, encouraging environment.